Building dashboards with performance in mind

 3.1.
 Remove unused columns

-When creating your data cube, un-select the columns that you do not need as early as possible.
+When creating your data cube, de-select the columns that you do not need as early as possible, such as in your Select transform configuration.

 If the granularity of your raw data is higher than the data you intend to display, aggregate it to the smallest granularity you need.
 For example, you may have data down to the second but only intend to show data by day, month, and year.
-Aggregate the raw data into daily data in this case.
+You could trim and then group by or aggregate the raw data into daily data in this case.
 This can reduce thousands of rows of data into a single row.

 Filter data as early as possible.
-For example, if your dashboard only ever shows data for a certain time range, a specific set of regions, etc., using the Filter transform as early as possible in the data cube can help performance, since it may avoid unnecessary and costly joins.
+For example, if you only ever visualize data for a certain time range, a specific set of regions, etc., using the Filter transform as early as possible in the data cube can help performance, since it may avoid unnecessary and costly joins.

 Try to keep your data sources, Dundas BI's server, and the client as close to each other as possible.
 Network latency can have a major impact on performance if the data you need is on the opposite side of the planet.
 Warehouse and in-memory storage can help reduce this impact.